anvaka/allgo/README.md

 # allgo

-Crawler of Go dependencies graph
+Crawler of Go dependencies graph.
+Uses http://go-search.org/ as the data source.

 # install